mpl-extensions/mpl-interactions/docs/examples/image-segmentation.rst

     # If you don't keep a reference to the object the call backs will fail
     segmenter = image_segmenter(image, nclasses = 3, mask_colors='red', mask_alpha=.76, figsize=(7,7))

-    # if working in a jupyter notebook
+    # If working in a Jupyter Notebook
     display(segmenter)

-This will create a matplotlib figure with the image in it.
-It will automatically apply :meth:`~mpl_interactions.zoom_factory` and :meth:`~mpl_interactions.panhandler` so you can scroll to zoom and use middle click to pan.
-If you left click and drag you can start creating the mask over the image.
+This will create an image in a Matplotlib figure.
+It will automatically apply :meth:`~mpl_interactions.zoom_factory` and :meth:`~mpl_interactions.panhandler`, so now you can:

+* Scroll to zoom
+* Use middle click to pan
+* Left click and drag to start creating the mask over the image

 .. image:: ../_static/segment.gif

-You can switch which class you are marking by directly modifying the `segmenter`'s `current_class` variable.
+You can switch which class you are marking by directly modifying the ``segmenter``'s ``current_class`` variable:

 .. code-block:: python

     segmenter.current_class = 2

-and you can always directly the 2D mask with:
+And you can always direct the 2D mask with:

 .. code-block:: python